How Wendy Advocates as an FFN Caregiver

 • Policies: Each state has different policies and regulations when it comes to FFN care.
 While some states support FFN care, there are many others that have restrictions that make it challenging for FFNs to provide services to their communities.

-Although Family, friend and neighbor providers face many challenges, Wendy reflects on why FFNs choose to remain FFNs.
+Although family, friend and neighbor providers face many challenges, Wendy reflects on why FFNs choose to remain FFNs.
 She shares that many FFNs provide care because of their existing relationships with the children and families they serve: grandmothers, aunties, friends, “community mothers,” and more.
 These relationships have been proven to support child development and positive brain health.
 To support FFNs, Wendy works to create spaces where conversations can be held with no judgment.
 Providers need support where they are and their voices and opinions should be valued.
 FFNs are working toward the same goal: create and operate a safe, nurturing learning space for children to grow.

 One thing that remains certain, FFNs need support in their advocacy work.
 Wendy calls on other FFN caregiver leaders to be confident in their ability to advocate for others in the field.
 “Do not doubt what you’re capable of doing.
 You need to believe you are capable of making change.
 You need to know you are empowered.
 I know I am capable of anything, regardless of my situation.”
 Wendy shares that though her advocacy journey, she has learned how much FFN caregivers’ voices matter.